YuvalDahari/YuvalDahari/README.md

 ---

 ## 🧠 What I'm Learning
-I'm currently deepening my knowledge of **PyTorch** and exploring advanced AI algorithms to further enhance my expertise in deep learning and data science.
+I'm currently deepening my knowledge of **Generative AI** and exploring advanced algorithms to further enhance my expertise in deep learning and data science.

 ---